 Teela, released in the later half of 1982, was the first female figure in the Masters of the Universe line, and probably the best.
 Another Mark Taylor design, Teela was conceived as a powerful heroic warrior armed with a shield and spear:

-Update: A colored version of Teela’s B-sheet has been recently released in the Mark Taylor Portfolio, from Super7 and The Power and the Honor Foundation:
+We can see these colors recreated in this recolored version of the B-sheet released in the Mark Taylor Portfolio, from Super7 and The Power and the Honor Foundation:

 It’s probably fairly well known among fans now that two separate Mark Taylor characters, Teela and Sorceress (aka Goddess), were eventually combined into a single character (Teela).
 Apparently Mattel marketing didn’t think there was enough demand for two female action figures in one year.
 Zodac ended up being created to take the eighth spot in the 1982 lineup.

 Sorceress, or Goddess as she is usually called now, was intended to be a changeling and double agent.
 Her snake head dress had fangs and she had a cold, calculating expression in the concept art.
 She had brown boots, brown armor and a brown staff, a light green body suit, and a dark green outfit.
 Her outfit was very similar to Teela’s, but lacked the leaf-like overlay hanging down her front.

 Although she wasn’t produced as a figure in the vintage line, she did make an appearance in the first MOTU mini comic.
 By that time she had been re-imagined as a noble and mysterious defender of Castle Grayskull.